 Questions and discussions, tensions and controversies affect all religions around the globe.
 The conference therefore includes research on different religious traditions, among them the major 'world religions', and examines the relations between religion and concepts of masculinity in a global perspective.
-Tibetan Monk creates a Mandala out of Sand in Münster in September 201

-Programme
+> Programme